dkessner/PCHA/_sources/doc/topics.md

 * 3.6 Linear systems, matrices
     - learning targets:
-        - solving by substitution, elimination
+        - solve linear systems of equations by substitution, elimination
-        - solving by diagonalization of matrices
+        - solve linear systems of equations by diagonalization of matrices
     - reference:
         - OSP 9.1-9.2, 9.6
         - DWFK 7.1, 7.3